-Attention: This information is to be used as general guidelines and may not be updated to meet the current requirements.
-Before you travel, be sure to contact the appropriate authorities for your destination country.
+Attention: This information will be used as general guidelines and may not be updated to meet the current requirements.
+Before you travel, contact the appropriate authorities for your destination country.

-Cats: Feline Viral Rhinotracheitis, Calicivirus and Panleukopenia (FVRCP).
+- For Cats: Feline Viral Rhinotracheitis, Calicivirus, and Panleukopenia (FVRCP).

 - Note: These vaccines should be valid at the time of import and administered no less than two weeks before the export date for maximum effectiveness.
 Consult with your PetRelocation Specialist to confirm any additional vaccines.